We have relationship mediation centres across Worcestershire and Gloucestershire. To find your local centre please contact us.

 How does the process work?

-First you will attend a MIAM (mediation information assessment meeting) on your own.
+First you will attend a MIM (mediation information meeting) on your own.
 In this meeting you will explore the issues you feel you need to attend mediation for.
 The mediator will also explore the mediation process with you and how it may support you and your partner.
 Your partner will also attend this meeting on their own.
 From this point you will both attend a joint session.
 In the joint sessions the mediator will set an agenda where you and your partner will jointly agree which items you wish to explore.
 Then it is a case of working through each agenda point so you and your partner can discuss each point and reach an agreement where possible.

 At the end of the process you can have a Memorandum of Understanding, which is a physical document that explores all of the agreements you and your partner have made.
 This is a really useful document that you and your partner can refer to, in order to keep your relationship on track.